 A prompt will ask you to enter your password again.
 It means the password that you used to log in:

-You will finally arrive at the page that contains your ACT scores.
+You will finally arrive at the page that contains your ACT result.
 Here, you’ll be able to view your composite score (36 at most), as well as your section scores and subscores.
 The subscores are particularly useful because they indicate specific information about your performance in each subject area:

 You have hundreds of scholarships to choose from, and it’s best to think in terms of score ranges instead of exact scores when it comes to obtaining these.